nicolasbotto/live-video-analytics/utilities/video-analysis/deepstream/readme.md

 5. Register the [IoT Edge device](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-manual-provision-symmetric-key?view=iotedge-2018-06&tabs=azure-portal%2Clinux).

+6. Follow the instructions for [setting up the development environment](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/detect-motion-emit-events-quickstart?pivots=programming-language-csharp#set-up-your-development-environment).

 ## Deployment
+Please follow the instructions for [Generating and deploying the deployment manifest](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/detect-motion-emit-events-quickstart?pivots=programming-language-csharp#generate-and-deploy-the-deployment-manifest).

-To use the container you just built along with LVA, you can use the deployment manifest template located in deployment folder in conjunction with either the [C#](https://github.com/Azure-Samples/live-video-analytics-iot-edge-csharp) or [Python](https://github.com/Azure-Samples/live-video-analytics-iot-edge-python) samples for LVA on IoT Edge.
+To use the container you just built along with LVA, you can use the deployment manifest template **deployment.deepstream.template.json** located in deployment folder in conjunction with either the [C#](https://github.com/Azure-Samples/live-video-analytics-iot-edge-csharp) or [Python](https://github.com/Azure-Samples/live-video-analytics-iot-edge-python) samples for LVA on IoT Edge.
 Make sure to replace the image URI placeholder (*<IMAGE_URI>*) of the lvaExtension module with where you uploaded the container image you just built as shown in the excerpt below:

 ```bash
   "lvaExtension" : {